 Social cognitive theory by Albert Bandura (1986) focused on the concept of self-efficacy.
 Betz, Harmon, & Borgen (1996) considered it as "one of the theoretically, heuristically and practically useful concepts formulated in modern psychology".
 Lent, Brown, & Hackett (1996) viewed self-efficacy as "people's judgement of their capabilities to organise and execute various courses of action required in attaining designated types of performance".
 Bandura (1986) explained self-efficacy as the confidence in one's ability to succeed or accomplish a task in particular situations.
 It is the possibility that a person is willing to do a challenging task and continue the efforts to accomplish the task.
 A person's perceived self-efficacy influences his or her choice of goals and the efforts he or she put forth to accomplish those goals.
 Self-efficacy is an individual's belief in his or her ability to accomplish a specific task.
-Self-efficacy needs differentiation from self-esteem and self-confidence is the general assurance in one's ability.
+Self-efficacy needs differentiation from self-esteem and self-confidence.
+Self-esteem means how one feels about oneself, whereas self-confidence is the general assurance in one's ability.